neon64/unimelb_lecture_notes/comp10002/lecture-10.3.md

-# Lecture 10.3
+# Lecture 10.3 - signed integer representations

-more on limited precision floating-point!!

-`logsum.c`

-$$
-\sum_{i=0}^n \frac{1}{i}
-$$

-- after n=4 you already get differences from different formulas
-1. subtracting numbers which may be close together - relative errors are magnified, absolute errors are additive

-2. adding large sets of small numbers to large numbers on by one

-   1. to rectify: first build up a mass of small numbers, than add those to the big number

-3. comparing values which are the result of floating point arithmetic

-use an "almost equals" comparison

-## word
+## Integer data types:

-- four or eight bytes

-  - isn't it always 16 bits??

-`char`, `short`, `int`, `long`
+`unsigned char`, `unsigned short`, `unsigned int`, `unsigned long`

-- binary number
+- binary number (integer), non-negative

-- computer scientists can count up to 1023 with two hands
+>  computer scientists can count up to 1023 with two hands
+>

-- with toes, you can count up to 1 million!!!!
+> with toes, you can count up to 1 million!!!!
+>
+>  -Alistair

-but sometimes you want negative numbers, and also different number of bits per thingo
+but sometimes you want negative numbers.

-32-bit integer, largest number is ~4 billion
+With a 32-bit integer, largest number is ~4 billion

-(hence max RAM size of 4GB)
+(hence max RAM size of 4GB by the way)

+## Options for negative integers:

-sign-magnitude encoding
+#### sign-magnitude encoding

 - we have `0` and `-0`!!!!

-  - ouch
+  - ouch.
+  - not a good option

-twos-complement encoding
+#### twos-complement encoding

 - the rightmost bit encodes $-2^{w-1}$